List of KwaZulu-Natal representative cricketers

 This list includes the players who played first-class and List A cricket for Natal and Natal B between 1889–90 and 1997–98, and those who played first-class, List A, and Twenty20 cricket for KwaZulu-Natal, KwaZulu-Natal B, and KwaZulu-Natal Coastal from 1998–99 to the present day.
-(Note: A Natal XI played a single first-class match against the touring England Test side at Pietermaritzburg in February 1949.
-All 11 players who appeared the side also appeared in first-class matches for Natal, so by default each of those players is included in this list.
+(Note: A Natal XI played a single first-class match against the touring England Test team at Pietermaritzburg in February 1949.
+All 11 players who appeared the team also appeared in first-class matches for Natal, so by default each of those players is included in this list.
 Natal played twice against the tourists during the same season, both matches being played at Durban, the second of which took place immediately after the Natal XI match.)
-It does not include players who appeared only for KwaZulu-Natal Inland, which is considered a separate team, or those who appeared only for franchise side Dolphins which was operated by the KwaZulu-Natal Cricket Union between 2003–04 and 2020–21.
+It does not include players who appeared only for KwaZulu-Natal Inland, which is considered a separate team, or those who appeared only for franchise team Dolphins which was operated by the KwaZulu-Natal Cricket Union between 2003–04 and 2020–21.
 (Note: These players are listed at List of Dolphins cricketers.)
-Nor does it include the cricketers who played for the Natal side in 108 first-class Howa Bowl matches organised by the South African Cricket Board.
+Nor does it include the cricketers who played for the Natal team in 108 first-class Howa Bowl matches organised by the South African Cricket Board.
 (Note: These matches were organised by a different board of control under the apartheid system in South Africa.
 They were intended to be played by non-white players and were not seen as first-class until a retrospective ruling by the United Cricket Board.)